AranaDeDoros/DevEnvCheck/README.md

 # DevEnvCheck
 A lightweight and extendable **Java 8+ CLI tool for auditing and diagnosing Windows developer environments**.

 Originally created after a real recovery incident, this tool helps validate that common development tools, SDKs, and environment variables are correctly installed and discoverable.
+Easily extendable to fit your use case.

 > **Windows only** – relies on `cmd`, `where`, `wmic`, and Windows install conventions.